It’s no secret that customer feedback is one of the most powerful tools for marketers and business owners in developing their strategies.

 Share your survey to Social Media

 Social media surveys are great for when you want to collect a wider array of opinions.
-By nature, they are less targeted, as anyone with access to the link will be able to respond (which is pretty much everybody).
+By nature, they are less targeted.
+This is because anyone with access to the link will be able to respond (which is pretty much everybody).

 Use a QR code